International Student Taxes

 Should You File A Tax Return?

 All international students have a responsibility to file tax returns if they were in the United States for the previous year.
 However, not all students file taxes in the same way.
-Please look at the below options to see what your situation requires.
+Below are the most common scenarios for international students.

 Filing Your Tax Return

-The Center for Global Learning and Engagement will be offering two different types of free resources to assist students in filing their tax returns:
+The Center for Global Learning and Engagement offers two different types of free resources to assist students in filing their tax returns:

 Arkansas Asset Builders

-The Center for Global Learning and Engagement has partnered with Arkansas Asset Builders to provide FREE on-campus assistance, with trained volunteers certified by the IRS to assist international students with their taxes.
-We will provide numerous on-campus sessions where students can come by with their required documents and receive assistance in filing their taxes.
+The Center for Global Learning and Engagement partners with Arkansas Asset Builders to provide FREE on-campus assistance, with trained volunteers certified by the IRS to assist international students with their taxes.
+We will provide numerous on-campus sessions where students receive assistance in filing their taxes.
 The times, dates, and locations of these sessions will be sent to students via email, listed in the Weekly Newsletter and also on social media channels.

 Caution!